privacyguides/privacyguides.org/docs/basics/dns-overview.en.md

     wireshark -r /tmp/pg_ocsp.pcap
     ```

-    There will be two packets with the "OCSP" protocol; a "Request" and a "Response".
+    There will be two packets with the "OCSP" protocol: a "Request" and a "Response".
 For the "Request" we can see the "serial number" by expanding the triangle &#9656; next to each field:

     ```bash
     ▸ Online Certificate Status Protocol